 Born a mixed breed and missing a clear path in life, Helvetica turned to the church, specifically in worshiping the Goddess Yondalla.
 Yondalla is the halfling goddess of fertility and protection, worshiped by those who appreciate the beauty found in all life.
 This is particularly appealing to half-breeds, for whom conception can be particularly hard, if not altogether impossible, given their often unique genetic profile.

 Sworn to serve Yondalla, Helvetica has trained in healing, medicinal, and protective arts.
 She defends all sentient life as a matter of faith, and hopes that her contributions will be seen favorably by the All-Mother Yondalla.

 Having borne witness to some of natures most beautiful and magical feats, Dragneel has pursued the appreciation of all life.
 Often unappreciated himself for his reptilian heritage, Dragneel is wary around new smoothskins, and is always wondering if things might not be better for him had he been born different.

-While carrying the traditions and magics of The Old Faith, Dragneel sometimes enjoys worshiping at a nearby halfling church in the life domain.
+While he carries the traditions and magicks that predate The Divine, Dragneel sometimes enjoys worshiping at a nearby halfling church (even if they do belong to The Devout).
 During his time there, Dragneel was convinced by elders to be sent to Dargem along with their Cleric, Helvetica.
 The elders are quite confident whatever is coming will pass them over (Halflings are excellent hiders), but worry about the protection of life elsewhere.